- 2 copies of the photo page of your passport

 - Travel-size package of tissues (because not all bathrooms have toilet paper)

-- Contact lenses, 3.4 oz bottle of solution, case, and an extra pair of lenses, if possible
+- Contact lenses, travel-size bottle of solution, case, and an extra pair of lenses, if possible

 - Eyeglasses and hard carrying case

 Other Items to Consider

 - Reading book

 - A bandana, for your neck if you sunburn easily